-Safety net hospitals were protected from losing 340B status due to changes in their disproportionate share (DSH) thresholds through cost reporting periods in 2022.
-Now that this protection has ended, more than 400 mostly small, rural hospitals are at-risk of losing eligibility in 2024 due to pandemic-era effects continuing to lower their DSH percentages.
+Rural provider hospitals were protected from losing 340B status due to changes in their disproportionate share (DSH) thresholds during the Public Health Emergency.
+Now that this protection has ended, more than 400 mostly small, rural hospitals are at-risk of losing eligibility due to pandemic-era effects continuing to lower their DSH percentages.
 Congress must pass legislation to enact a 2-year extension for 340B eligibility protections.